benjaminzwhite/reasoning-models/README.md

 - [Teaching Pretrained Language Models to Think Deeper with Retrofitted Recurrence](https://arxiv.org/abs/2511.07384) - intriguing; "In this work, we study how to convert existing pretrained non-recurrent language models into depth-recurrent models.
 We find that using a curriculum of recurrences to increase the effective depth of the model over the course of training preserves performance while reducing total computational cost.
 In our experiments, on mathematics, we observe that converting pretrained models to recurrent ones results in better performance at a given compute budget than simply post-training the original non-recurrent language model."
 - [RLoop: An Self-Improving Framework for Reinforcement Learning with Iterative Policy Initialization](https://arxiv.org/abs/2511.04285)
 - [When Visualizing is the First Step to Reasoning: MIRA, a Benchmark for Visual Chain-of-Thought](https://arxiv.org/abs/2511.02779) - sketchpad type approaches; seen several papers on this before but seems to work OK here?
+- [Terra Nova: A Comprehensive Challenge Environment for Intelligent Agents](https://arxiv.org/abs/2511.15378) - not strictly reasoning, but a nice environment for RL; it's a Civilization V kind of game and you need to reason about strategies also

 #### Topic - Verifier-free RL and approaches without External Rewards